MichiganTech/foss101_community/README.md

-FOSS101: Essentials of Free and Open Source Software
+FOSS101 Community: Essentials of Free and Open Source Software
 -------------------

-This repository is intended for practicing advanced Git concepts such as **branching**, **merging** and **creating/submitting pull requests** ... commonly used in real world collaborations or when contributing features to a repository maintained by someone else (for public use).
+This repository is a sandbox for practicing advanced Git concepts such as **branching**, **merging** and **creating/submitting pull requests** ... commonly used in real world collaborations or when contributing features to a repository maintained by someone else (for public use).

 This **README.md** is a *read-only* document.
 Do not edit it under any circumstance.